CheekyTots/Resume/README.md

     ```

     Open [http://localhost:3000](http://localhost:3000) in your browser to observe the live experiment.
 The page will auto-update as you modify the source code.

-## 📂 Project Structure

-The project is structured to simulate a well-organized laboratory.
-Key directories include: